 7. Statement countertops

-A wide double vanity is the place for a beautiful top — Calacatta-style quartz or warm Taj Mahal quartzite.
+A wide double vanity is the place for a beautiful top — Calacatta-style quartz for a bright, low-maintenance surface, natural marble for timeless veining, or warm Taj Mahal quartzite that bridges to teak and oak.
+Carry the stone up as a backsplash for a seamless look.
 See our countertops guide.

 Frequently asked questions